The numbers behind Plimpton 322: Where do these numbers come from?

-Neugebauer and Sachs briefly consider, but discard, the idea that the number $P\overline{Q}$ (with its reciprocal $Q\overline{P}$) be used as a single parameter; they list what this would give for the first four rows:
+Neugebauer and Sachs go so far as to suggest that an alternative formulation might be considered, ``using one parameter $\alpha$ and its reciprocal $\overline{\alpha}$, where $\alpha=\frac{P}{Q}$'' and they show what this would give for the first four lines of the tablet: